maemreyo/glean-vault/glean/10_Sources/Articles/UK launches taskforce to 'break down barriers' for women in tech.md

 Ms Kendall said the Women in Tech group [[20_Vocabulary/will|would]] "break down the barriers that still [[20_Vocabulary/hold|hold]] too many people back".

-"When women are inspired to take on a role in tech and have a seat at the table, the sector can make more representative decisions, build products that serve everyone," she said.
+"When women are inspired to take on a role in tech and have a seat at the table, the sector can make more representative decisions, build products that [[20_Vocabulary/serve|serve]] everyone," she said.

 BCS, the Chartered Institute for IT, [warned in December](https://www.bcs.org/articles-opinion-and-research/supercharging-the-trend-of-women-choosing-tech-careers-is-key-to-uk-s-ai-ambitions-new-report-finds/) the amount of women working in the UK tech sector still lagged far behind men.